Samagra-Development/docs/blog/2020-05-31-samiksha-behind-the-scenes.md

 | 3 | [Application Console](https://samagra-development.github.io/docs/docs/COAppControl) | ReactAdmin |  |  |
 | 4 | [Analytics and Visualization](https://samagra-development.github.io/docs/docs/CODataAnalytics) | Metabase | Superset |  |

 Now since we had just 6 choices, we narrowed down to one based on the stack that we felt most comfortable with.
 React being one of them, Java being the other.
-So the final choices were, **FusionAuth** for _Itentity Server_ and **Metabase** for _Visualization_.
+So the final choices were, **FusionAuth** for _Identity Server_ and **Metabase** for _Visualization_.

 Now that we had made a bet on the above platforms, the next step was to figure out how to seamlessly integrate all these technologies such that everything is secure and ready to go.
 But we will take this up in the next post.